Miriam-GS/2627-PlantsVsZombies/enunciados/practica1/practica1_en.md

 <!-- TOC --><a name="2-organización-del-juego"></a>
 # 2. Game design

-Typically, videogames execute a series of actions repeatedly in a loop until the game (or a level) is finished.
+Typically, video-games execute a series of actions repeatedly in a loop until the game (or a level) is finished.
 This control loop can be quite complicated, as is the case with the [Unity game loop](https://docs.unity3d.com/Manual/ExecutionOrder.html), for example.
 In our case, each cycle of the control loop comprises a small number of actions, namely:

 1. ***Draw***: The program prints a textual representation of the state of the game, consisting of the state of the board together with some additional information (see later) on the screen.